tomgp/dsv-splitter/README.md

 # dsv-splitter
-Split a delimiter separated values file into a set of smaller files with values separated by the same delimeters
+Split a delimiter separated values file into a set of smaller files with values separated by the same delimeters.

+The first line of the input file is assumed to be the column headings and is repeated at the top of each output file.
+(TODO, provide an options to not have this happen)

 ## command line
 ```